 Special requirements for the lubricants exist with CO2 systems.
 Specially formulated POEs are also suitable for use in widely ramified pipe networks due to their particularly good solubility/miscibility.
 However, these properties have a negative effect on viscosity and lubricity (tribology) and therefore require compressors with an extremely robust and wear-resistant drive gear.
 At very high loads, e.g. heat pumps, PAG oils specially developed for CO2 applications ensure even more favorable lubrication conditions.

 Due to the thermodynamic properties of ammonia (NH3) and the resulting plant engineering, non-soluble/miscible oils are advantageous.
 These include for example mineral oils and polyalphaolefins (PAO).
 However, they require a special technique for oil separation and oil recirculation.
-For further explanation as well as additional information on applications when using partially soluble PAG oils see NH3 (Ammonia) as alternative refrigerant and supplementary information (Supplementary BITZER information concerning lubricants).
+For further explanations as well as additional information on applications when using partially soluble PAG oils: NH₃ (Ammonia) as alternative refrigerant and Supplementary BITZER information concerning lubricants.

-A complete overview of lubricants is shown in Overview lubricants for compressors.
+Complete overview of lubricants: Overview lubricants for compressors.